kshitijk4poor/devops-cook/README.md

 - `/demo/simple-error`: Endpoint that can generate errors on demand
 - `/demo/external/{error}`: Simulates external API calls with optional errors

+For detailed API documentation including authentication, parameters, and response formats, see the [API Documentation](API.md).

 ## Future Considerations

 ### Unified Dashboarding